highfidelity/hifi-docs-grav-content/04.build-guide/02.os-x/docs.md

 ```

-Note that this uses the version from the homebrew formula at the time of this writing, and the version in the path will likely change.
+>>>>> This uses the version from the homebrew formula at the time of this writing, and the version in the path will likely change.

-\###Qt You can use the online installer or the offline installer.
+###Qt You can use the online installer or the offline installer.

 - [Download the online installer](https://www.qt.io/download-open-source/#section-2)
   - When it asks you to select components, select the following: